TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

-\paragraphskip \textbf{Downstream Detectors and Evaluation Metrics. } We follow the implementations in the popular code repository for LiDAR-based 3D object detection called OpenPCDet \cite{pcdet} and select the SOTA detectors on different datasets.
-For NuScenes \cite{nuscenes}, we use Transfusion \cite{transfusion} as the downstream model.
-Average precisions for different categories (APs), mean average precision (mAP) and NuScenes Detection Score (NDS) \cite{nuscenes} are used as evaluation metrics.
-For Once \cite{once} and Waymo \cite{waymo}, we select CenterPoint \cite{centerpoint} as the downstream detector.
-APs for different categories and mAP are used for evaluation in Once.
-As for Waymo, APs are computed at two difficulty levels (Level-1 and Level-2) and average precisions with heading (APHs) are utilized for evaluation.
-The main goal of unsupervised 3D pre-training is to improve \textit{\textbf{sample efficiency instead of accelerating convergence}}, which has been discussed in previous literature \cite{kaiming_rethinking, mvjar}.
-Sample efficiency means the best performance we can achieve with the same model trained by the same number of labeled data.
-Thus, we first gradually increase the training iterations for randomly initialized models until convergence is observed.
-Here convergence means increasing number of training iterations does not further improve the performance.
-Then we fix the training iterations and use the same schedule for fine-tuning experiments with different pre-training methods.
+\textbf{Downstream Training Setting. }The main goal of unsupervised 3D pre-training is to improve \textit{\textbf{sample efficiency instead of accelerating convergence}}, which has been discussed in previous literature \cite{kaiming_rethinking, mvjar}.
+Sample efficiency means the best performance we can achieve with the same model and the same number of labeled data.
+Thus, we first gradually increase the training iterations for randomly initialized models until convergence is observed, which means increasing number of training iterations does not further improve the performance.
+Then we fix the training iterations and use the same schedule for downstream fine-tuning with different pre-training methods.

-\paragraphskip \textbf{Baseline 3D Pre-training Methods. } We select three baseline methods.
-The first one is UniPAD \cite{unipad}, the masked-and-reconstruction-based method with rendering decoder.
-The second one is a LiDAR point cloud forecasting method called 4DOCC \cite{4docc}.
-We train 4DOCC \cite{4docc} with the backbone used in our experiments and then migrates the pre-trained encoder to downstream task.
-The third one is a concurrent work called T-MAE \cite{tmae}, which utilizes previous adjacent frame of LiDAR point clouds for mased-and-reconstruction without considering action of the autonomous vehicle.
-All the pre-trainings for \cite{unipad, 4docc, tmae} are conducted with the official code released with the papers.
+\textbf{Baseline 3D Pre-training Methods. } We select five baseline methods.
+(1) ALSO \cite{ALSO}, an occupancy-based method.
+(2) Occupancy-MAE \cite{occ_mae}, an masked-autoencoder method.
+(3) 4DOCC \cite{4docc}, a LiDAR point cloud forecasting method.
+(4) T-MAE \cite{tmae}, a concurrent work that utilizes previous adjacent frame of LiDAR point clouds for mased-and-reconstruction without considering action of the autonomous vehicle.
+(5) UniPAD \cite{unipad}, the masked-and-reconstruction-based method with rendering decoder.
+All the pre-trainings for baseline methods are conducted with their official code.